acceldata-io/ce-utils/pulse/README.md

 5. **Validate PulseLogs Directory and Files**: Checks the configuration directory and log files for PulseLogs, listing today's logs and configuration files, and validating their contents.

 6. **Validate PulseJMX Directory and Files**: Ensures the presence of PulseJMX configuration files and logs, listing those modified today, and checks for any issues.

-Finally, the script prints a completion message with the current time and hostname.
-   - Create a tar file with all pulse container logs.

-11. **backup_pulse_config**
-    - Create a tar file with all pulse configuration files.